danvergara/dblab/README.md

 - Simple installation (distributed as a single binary)
 - Zero dependencies.
 - Vim-style query editor (normal and insert modes, line-oriented editing commands).
+- Connection profiles with secure credential storage in the OS keyring.

 ## Installation